daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 If it worked you should see the boot sequence that you chose in the external tab ("Police lights single").

-Now check the colors with the color picker (chose it and click "Set led color").
+Now check the colors with the color picker (choose it and click "Set led color").
 The main ones you want to check are red, green and blue.

 If they are inverted you need to recreate the config file after changing the order in the hardware tab under "RGB Byte Order".